 People have expectations for a seamless and simple process, so it’s necessary for the financial industry to use technology to cater to those expectations.
 While smaller fintech companies have an advantage in leading the way, larger financial corporations have the resources and influence to make the most of the disruptive technologies.

-After attending Fearless in Fintech this past week, I am really excited to see how technology will change the financial industry, and how the financial industry will inspire new technologies.
+After attending Fearless in Fintech this past week, we are excited to see how technology will change the financial industry, and how the financial industry will inspire new technologies.
 If the fintech industry continues to put the customer first, there’s no limit to what we can do to make finances more accessible and to create a better customer experience.

 What do you think about the fintech industry and navigating technological disruption?
 We’d love to hear from you.
 Drop us a line and let’s talk.
 We love knowing what the ScaleFactor community is up to.
 And as always, for everything else, check out the ScaleFactor blog.